Dario-Maglio/Dario-Maglio/README.rst

 Currently:
 """"""""""

-- 🏫 I am a PhD student in Quantum Technologies between Naples and Florence.
+- 🏫 I am a PhD student in Quantum Technologies in Naples and Florence.
-- 👀 My interests are Quantum Mechanics, Gravity and Statistical Physics.
+- 👀 My interests are Quantum Mechanics, Gravity and Metrology.
 - 🌱 My numerical skills include Machine Learning and Monte Carlo simulations.
 - 📫 How to reach me: cafasso.dario@gmail.com.